How to Perform Backups and Restorations in SQL Management Studio

 Now that we understand the importance, let’s get started with the process.

-How to Perform a Backup in SQL Management Studio
+How to Back Up a Database in SQL Management Studio

-Follow these steps to back up your database in SQL Management Studio:
+Follow these steps to create a backup of your database in SSMS:

 Step 1: Open SQL Server Management Studio